How my journey began

 I have been living a corporate life for over 30 years, juggling my growing family, an exciting job in strategy, and a welcoming home and garden in the Upper Valley in Lyme, NH.

-There are nearly 7 million people living with Alzheimer’s in the US, and about two-third are women.
+There are over 7 million people living with Alzheimer’s in the US, and about two-third are women.
 Today there is no cure, however there is an increasing body of research about prevention!
-I learned that the risks of getting Alzheimer’s are much less from your genes than from your environment and lifestyle.
+I learned that the risks of ending up with Alzheimer’s are much less from your genes than from your environment and lifestyle.
+It’s never too early and never too late to change.
 This gave me so much hope!

 Our family adopted a whole food plant-based lifestyle, moved more, spent more time in Nature and experienced life changing benefits — better digestion, weight loss, growing positive mindset.
 A huge bonus was that it really helped me weather smoothly through menopause!
 It is not always easy and we are certainly not perfectly following all the guidelines.